Digital Marketing in the Age of COVID-19 - The Changes You Need to Make

 It’s abundantly clear that online stores are thriving at this time, and you can get in on that.
 If it makes sense for your business to offer an e-commerce outlet, then it’s time to make that service available.

 Small business owners don’t need to put together large-scale delivery operations to support their new e-commerce offering.
 Even if you can only afford a few deliveries each day, that still beats having little to no business because your regular customers are hesitant to go to your store.
+Also, dropshipping may be the solution for your business as well!
+If you have any questions about dropshipping in 2020, especially during a pandemic, check out an article our friends at The Ecomm Manager put together.

 If you are having a hard time setting up an e-commerce store of your own, then you can also look into selling your goods with the help of some of the larger sites such as Amazon or Walmart.